Understanding the rules around expense claims can be complex and time-consuming.

 In general terms, a document will be sufficient if it shows the amount of an expense, as well as the date, place and nature of the expense.

-For example, a standard receipt will be valid as a proof of purchase, providing it clearly shows these details and lists the amount as being paid.
+For example, a standard receipt will be valid as a proof of purchase, providing it clearly shows these details and lists the amount as being paid:

 If you’re looking for more information on expense policies generally, check out our handy guide.
 It’s free!

-Why receipts matter for business expenses
+Why expense receipts matter

 You know that you need a valid proof of purchase.
 But why exactly?

 Companies can claim tax deductions on expenses, but only if they have a valid proof of purchase and can prove it was a business expense.
 Naturally, most companies love to reduce their tax bill, and this is a completely legitimate and commonplace practice.